asiekierka/micro-lua-ds/README.md

 Last but no least: please, **do NOT compile your scripts**.
 It is often useless (as a speed gain), and open source projects are far better (imagine that one day you loose your files).
 I know there are some bad people outside, who may stole your work, but as long as you publish your projects on the uLua forum, there will be no leeching.

-A safe alternative may be to use the **Embedded File System (EFS)** that provides MicroLua through the EFSLib, which allows you to produce a NDS binary including all your files.
-I encourage you to read this page then: <https://sourceforge.net/p/microlua/wiki/EFS/>.
+A safe alternative may be to use **NitroFS** that MicroLua provides, which allows you to produce a NDS binary including all your files.

 ## MicroLua hacker guide